-A perfectly competitive market comprises of buyers and sellers who are piloted by their self-interested motivations.
-Focus of the consumers are to maximise their corresponding proclivity and that of the enterprises are to maximise their respective profits.
+A perfectly competitive market comprises buyers and sellers who are driven by their motivations.
+The consumers’ focus is to maximise their corresponding tendency, and that of the enterprises is to maximise their respective profits.
 Both the customers’ and enterprises’ objectives are adaptable in the equilibrium.

-An equilibrium is defined as a situation where the plans of all customers and enterprises in the market place match and the market clears.
-In equilibrium, the average quantity that all enterprises wish to sell coequals the amount that all the customers in the market wish to purchase; in other words, market supply equals to market demand.
-The cost price at which equilibrium is reached is called equilibrium price and the quantity purchased and sold at this cost price is called equilibrium quantity.
+Equilibrium is defined as a situation where the plans of all the customers and enterprises in the marketplace match and all products are sold.
+In equilibrium, the average quantity that all the enterprises wish to sell equals the amount that all the customers in the market wish to purchase.